|

 Pathogenic variants (PVs, also known as pathogenic mutations): Genetic variants or mutations that lead to disease.

-Precision medicine (also called personalized medicine): A clinical approach for medical prevention and treatment that's tailored based on the a person's lifestyle, environment, and the specific genes, proteins, and other substances in their body.
-An opposite of the one-size-fits-all approach to prevention and treatment where there's an average strategy applied to everyone, precision medicine helps doctors and researchers more accurately predict which prevention and treatment methods will work for a specific disease in specific groups of treatment.
+Precision medicine (also called personalized medicine): A clinical approach for medical prevention and treatment that's tailored based on a person's lifestyle, environment, and the specific genes, proteins, and other substances in their body.
+Precision medicine is the opposite of the one-size-fits-all approach to prevention and treatment, where an average strategy applied to everyone.
+A personalized approach helps doctors and researchers more accurately predict which prevention and treatment methods will work for a specific disease in a particular person.

 Preclinical studies: Research that takes place before any testing in humans is done—before clinical trials.
 Preclinical studies may study if a drug, procedure, or treatment is likely to be useful.
 In the commonly used description about the research continuum, “bench to bedside,” preclinical studies are the bench—meaning they occur in a lab setting.
 Preclinical studies may be conducted in a test tube or cell culture (in vitro) or in animals, such as mice (in vivo).

 Predictive biomarkers: Biomarkers that signal the likelihood a person has to develop a reaction after exposure to a disease, treatment, or substance in the environment.
-Presence of the hormone ER (ER+) in a breast tumor is a predictive biomarker that tamoxifen may be an effective treatment.
+For instance, presence of the hormone ER (ER+) in a breast tumor is a predictive biomarker that tamoxifen may be an effective treatment.

 Prognostic biomarkers: Biomarkers that indicate the chances of a disease progressing or recurring.
-The protein HER2 is a prognostic biomarker for breast cancer.
+For instance, the protein HER2 is a prognostic biomarker for breast cancer.

 Prospective Cohort Study: A long, on-going (longitudinal) research study that captures and compares years of data from a group of people (cohort) to learn how specific characteristics or risk factors affect the rate of developing diseases such as cancer.
 Prospective means data is collected before anyone has developed cancer.
 Cohort studies are a type of observational study.